 Jennifer was shocked to discover that Lesotho is the name of a tiny country completely surrounded by South Africa.
-It’s a country ravaged by poverty, with the third highest rate of HIV/AIDS in the world.
+It’s a country ravaged by poverty, with the second highest rate of HIV/AIDS in the world.
 Jennifer’s dream became the motivating catalyst for several trips to Lesotho, and in May 2010, the Beautiful Dream Society was founded.
 BDS’s initial purpose of helping the woman in the dream (Lesotho) with her hurting children was only the beginning.

-- In March 2008, Jennifer Crow had a dream of the word L-E-S-O-T-H-O, and of a mother with hurting children crying out for help.
+L-E-S-O-T-H-O, and of a mother with hurting children crying out for help.